simsim314/LifeAPI/README.md

 `void FreeTarget(LifeTarget* iter)`

-Freee memory of targer with
+Free memory of targer with

 ====